AryeoHQ/aryeo-api-js-sdk/docs/OrdersApi.md

   'sort': -created_at, // String | Comma separated list of fields used for sorting.
 Placing a minus symbol in front of a field name sorts in descending order.
 Defaults to `title`.
   'perPage': 25, // String | The number of items per page.
 Defaults to 25.
   'page': 2, // String | The requested page.
 Defaults to 1.
-  'filterSearch': "filterSearch_example", // String | Return products that have fields matching this term.
+  'filterSearch': Photography, // String | Return products that have fields matching this term.
-  'filterCategoryIds': "filterCategoryIds_example", // String | Return products in the given categories.
+  'filterCategoryIds': ["00000000-0000-4000-8000-000000000000"], // Array | Return products in the given categories.
-  'filterType': "filterType_example" // String | Return products matching the given type.
+  'filterType': MAIN // String | Return products matching the given type.
 Allowed values are: MAIN, ADDON.
 };
 apiInstance.getProducts(opts, (error, data, response) => {
   if (error) {